Henripan/NEW-WP/README.md

 	| TCGA data | Paired miRNA-mRNA expression profiles from a total of 7,991 tumor samples belonging to 32 different cancer types |
 	| NCI60 data | Paired miRNA-mRNA expression profiles from 130 samples belonging to 59 cell line types |

 	All data files listed above are provided in a compressed file [DATA.7z](https://www.dropbox.com/s/on728lzatdqpsua/DATA.7z?dl=0).
-Detailed descriptions of these files are provided in the **Supplementary Note** of the paper.<br>
+Detailed descriptions of these files are provided in the **Online Methods** of the paper.<br>

 ---
 ### <a name="7">5.
 Examples of predicted results</a><br>